 I would value hearing from readers as to whether the position is similar or different in Australia.

-Nevertheless, America’s science and engineering labour force grew at a rate well above that of America’s production of science and engineering degrees, because a large number of foreign-born S&E graduates migrated to the United States.
+- Nevertheless, America’s science and engineering labour force grew at a rate well above that of America’s production of science and engineering degrees, because a large number of foreign-born science and engineering graduates migrated to the United States.

 Social attitudes speak volumes about the status of engineers.
 Quite obviously they don’t have a high social standing in Anglo-Saxon countries.